 The First Five Pages is one of the first theory books on writing I’ve ever read.
 Because I learnt so much from it I bought my own copy, and since I’m editing my second book now I figured it was the perfect time to read it again!

 The blurb isn’t kidding when it hails The First Five Pages as the one book every writer needs to own, or at least read.
 It goes over every problem your draft could possibly have, shows you why each is a problem through examples, and shows you how you can fix it.
-It gives you the chance to apply what you learned with end-of-chapter exercises.
+There’s also a chance to apply what you learned with end-of-chapter exercises.
 It also offers small insights into how agents and publishers work, and why they might reject your manuscript.
 And, more importantly, it shows you how to fix it!

 And on top of all that, it’s encouraging: